Application Performance Monitoring 101:

 Besides being easy to use and able to provide actionable insights, look for a tool that can manage applications in language(s) your applications use, monitor performance at code-level, depict end-user experience, use artificial intelligence, allow you to monitor the entire infrastructure and offer information that helps you connect app performance metrics with business outcomes.

-Sematext as an Application Performance Monitoring Tool
+Sematext as an APM Tool

 We offer a comprehensive APM solution that provides end-to-end visibility into your web application’s performance.
 It traces requests across multiple applications, tiers, servers, microservices and processes, all the way down to databases, to detect the slowest and under-performing parts of your stack.